sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

         **STOP**
         {: .label .label-red }
-            You have the option to set the your repositoriy visibilty to private by checking <b>Private</b> on the right hand side.
+            You have the option to set the your repository visibilty to private by checking "Private" in the box right next to "Repository Name".

     2. Provide a project description.